 The short syllabus will be covered in 30 workdays in November and December.
 At the briefing, Education Minister Dr. Dipu Moni said the National Curriculum and Textbook Board (NCTB) had already prepared a brief syllabus for the class VI-IX students in schools and madrasas so that they could achieve the minimum learning outcome.
 Assignments would be given to the student every week to identify their learning shortcomings.
 “The assessment method will help to understand the weaknesses of the students and tackle them.
 The assessment will not have any impact on their promotion to the next classes,” she added.

-Students will be able to get and submit the assignments to their teachers online or individual, following proper health guidelines.
+Students will be able to get and submit the assignments to their teachers online or individually, following proper health guidelines.
 The classwork will also be handed through on TV and will be available on educational websites.
-Revised Syllabus 2020 for Class Six to Nine are available click the below link:
+Revised Syllabus 2021 for Class Six to Nine are available click the below link:

 Assignments Class for 6-9 Students Start on November 01, 2020

-The government set up the process to start of assignment class for the students of class 6 to 9 from 1st November 2020 in the absence of annual examinations.
+The government set up the process to start assignment classes for the students of classes 6 to 9 from 1st November 2020 in the absence of annual examinations.
 The assignments will be given to school and madrasa students every week to identify students’ learning shortcomings so that authorities can take corrective steps in those areas, said Directorate of Secondary and Higher Education (DSHE) officials.

 The government is starting the process after Education Minister Dr. Dipu Moni on Wednesday announced that students of classes 6-9 would be promoted to the next classes this year without any annual examinations.”There will be no annual exams for them.
 There will be no results, no grading “she had said during a virtual press briefing.
 The decision was made due to curb transmission risk in the midst of the ongoing coronavirus COVID-19 pandemic, she added.